isabellachgo/Parking-jam/README.md

 Finally, the Controller acts as an intermediary between the Model and the View, processing user input from the View, updating the Model accordingly, and then updating the View to reflect any changes in the Model.
 This one contains only one class `Controller`, with all the necessary methods.

 These three folders are contained in `src/main/java/`.
 Additionally, the project has the folders:
-- `src/main/resources` that contains the icons, images, text fonts and level files for building the game.
+- `src/main/resources` that contains the icons (.png), images(.png and .jpg) , sounds (.wav), text fonts (.ttf) and  level files (.txt) for building the game.
+Inside the `levels` directory, there are 4 files that represents wrong definitions of levels, that are only used in internal tests.
-- `src/main/gamesSaved` where the .txt files with the information of the saved games will be stored.
+- `src/main/gamesSaved` where the files (.txt) with the information of the saved games will be stored.
 - `src/test/java` which contains the tests.